SolidWorx/Toggler/README.md

 ### Config

-To configure Toggler, you need to set the feature flags with a truthy value if it should be enabled
+To configure Toggler, you need to set the feature flags with a truthy value if it should be enabled.

+To enable a feature, any of the following truthy values are accepted:

+* (boolean) true
+* (int) 1
+* '1'
+* 'on'
+* 'true'

+The config needs to be an array with the name of the feature as the key, and a truthy value, callback or [expression](#using-symfony-expression-language) as the value.

 ``` php
 $features = [